jcjohnson/fast-neural-style/README.md

 - Support for many more CNN architectures, including ResNets

 The full set of options for this script is [described here](doc/flags.md#slow_neural_stylelua).

+## License

+Free for personal or research use; for commercial use please contact me.